 In recent weeks, Google has expanded dark mode support to its online Help Center.
 The company’s vast library of tutorial and troubleshooting pages on the web now all support an official dark mode.
-This mode doesn’t use a true black, but rather a dark shade of grey which has white text and blue hyperlinks.
+This mode doesn’t use a true black, but rather a dark shade of gray which has white text and blue hyperlinks.

 There are two ways to enable this dark mode on the Google Help Center.
 For one, you can amend “/?dark=1” to the end of any page you are on.
 However, the far easier method is to scroll down to the bottom of the page and press the toggle on the right-hand side of the display.
 The setting should stay in place even once you’ve left the page completely.

 After seeing tests ongoing for months, Google has finally added a proper dark theme to the Discover feed.
 Found on the left-most homescreen on plenty of Android smartphones including Google’s Pixel, the Discover feed’s new dark mode is one of the ones we’ve been waiting for.

 Respecting the system-wide “night” mode, Discover’s theme is not a manual option.
 It will change with your wallpaper or based on the display setting.
 In previous versions, the “dark” theme left users with white backgrounds for text, so it’s nice to see a proper design finally available to everyone.
 If this option hasn’t hit your device, try uninstalling the Google app and reinstalling/updating it to force the change.